-What is the solutions Perhaps I can best answer this by relating an experience of two years ago.
+What is the solution?
+Perhaps I can best answer this by relating one of my experiences.

 About one year prior to this experience a man was brought in to be treated for chronic alcoholism.
 He had but partially recovered from a gastric hemorrhage and seemed to be a case of pathological mental deterioration.
-He had lost everything worth while in life and was only living, one might say, to drink.
+He had lost everything worthwhile in life and was only living, one might say, to drink.
 He frankly admitted and believed that for him there was no hope.
-Following the elimination of alcohol there was found to be no permanent brain injury.
+Following the elimination of alcohol, there was found to be no permanent brain injury.
 He accepted the plan outlined in this book.
 One year later he called to see me, and I experienced a very strange sensation.
 I knew the man by name, and partly recognized his features, but there all resemblance ended.
-From a trembling, despairing, nervous wreck, had emerged a man brimming over with self-reliance and contentment.
+From a trembling, despairing, nervous wreck, had emerged a man brimming over with selfreliance and contentment.
 I talked with him for some time, but was not able to bring myself to feel that I had known him before.
 To me he was a stranger, and so he left me.
-More than three years have now passed with no return to alcohol.
+A long time has passed with no return to alcohol.

-When I need a mental uplift, I often think of another case brought in by a physician prominent in New York City.
+When I need a mental uplift, I often think of another case brought in by a physician prominent in New York.
 The patient had made his own diagnosis, and deciding his situation hopeless, had hidden in a deserted barn determined to die.
 He was rescued by a searching party, and, in desperate condition, brought to me.
 Following his physical rehabilitation, he had a talk with me in which he frankly stated he thought the treatment a waste of effort, unless I could assure him, which no one ever had, that in the future he would have the "will power" to resist the impulse to drink.